Existence of equivariant models of spherical varieties and other G-varieties

-\begin{remark} The Tits classes $t(G_0)\in H^2(k_0,Z(\Gtil_0))$ were computed in \cite[Section 31]{KMRT} for all classical groups $G_0$.
-See also the tables of the Tits classes for all simple $\R$-groups in the appendix to \cite{MJTB}. \end{remark}
+\begin{remark} The Tits classes $t(G_0)\in H^2(k_0,Z(\Gtil_0))$ were computed in ``The Book of Involutions'' \cite[Examples (31.8)--(31.11)]{KMRT} for all classical groups $G_0$.
+See also the tables of the Tits classes for all simple $\R$-groups in Borovoi's appendix to Moser-Jauslin and Terpereau \cite{MJTB}. \end{remark}

-\begin{remark} Main Theorem \ref{t:sphfull'} generalizes Theorem 1.4 of Snegirov \cite{sni18}, who considered models of $G/H$ in the case when $k_0$ is a large field and $\sN_G(\sN_G(H))=\sN_G(H)$, and Theorem 3.19 of Moser-Jauslin and Terpereau \cite{MJTB}, where the authors considered the case when $k_0=\R$ and $H$ is a horospherical subgroup. \end{remark}
+\begin{remark} Theorem~\ref{t:sphqs'} generalizes a result of Snegirov \cite[Theorem~1.1]{sni18}, who assumes also that $k_0$ is a {\em large field} and that $\sN_G(\sN_G(H))=\sN_G(H)$, where $\sN_{G}(H)$ denotes the normalizer of $H$ in $G$.
+His result in turn generalizes a result of Akhiezer and Cupit-Foutou \cite[Theorem~4.4]{acf14}, who considered the case of a \emph{split} group $G_0$ defined over $k_0=\Rd$.
+Theorem \ref{t:sphfull'} generalizes Theorem 1.5 of Snegirov \cite{sni18}.
+It also generalizes Theorem 3.19 of Moser-Jauslin and Terpereau \cite{MJTB}, where the authors considered the case when $k_0=\R$ and $H$ is a horospherical subgroup. \end{remark}